Character Description: 6 Tips from Stephen King's Memoir

 Examples of Character Description

-Now that we’ve dug into some principles of character description, including some gems from Stephen King, let’s see whether or not J.K.
-Rowling and Suzanne Collins follow King’s suggestions in the descriptions of their characters.
+Now that we've dug into some principles of character description, including some gems from Stephen King, let's see whether or not J.K.
+Rowling and Suzanne Collins follow King's suggestions in the character description examples below.

 Who is Katniss Everdeen?

-The first description of Katniss Everdeen in The Hunger Games is about her shoes:
+The character introduction to Katniss Everdeen in The Hunger Games is mainly about her shoes:

 I swing my legs off the bed and slide into my hunting boots.
 Supple leather that has molded to my feet.